 When a structural building inspection Perth identifies a defect in a property, it will often surprise both the vendor and the buyer.
 Building defects range from relatively inexpensive issues that can be resolved for less than $1,000 to significant structural defects, costing tens of thousands of dollars to fix.
 Identifying potential structural problems can be challenging, so an inspection by a licensed Perth building inspector is imperative.

-Building inspections intend to inform buyers and builders of structural defects and necessary repairs.
-It also helps buyers negotiate the property’s price due to costly repairs.
-The report should identify everything that could be wrong with the property.
+Building and pest inspections intend to inform buyers and builders of structural defects and necessary repairs.
+It also helps Perth buyers negotiate the property’s price due to costly repairs.
+The Perth structural inspection report should identify everything that could be wrong with the property.

 Do you need a building inspection to be conducted on your new Perth home?

 Our inspectors can help.

 Structural defects are faults in the architectural integrity of a building, most commonly referring to load-bearing walls, slabs and footings, subfloor or roof frame components.
 Defects are classified as ‘minor’ or ‘major’.
 Understanding the categories and severity of structural defects will help you make a more informed decision when purchasing a property in Perth.

 Major and minor defects

 A major defect is damage or inconsistency in any of the major components of a building.
 It could cause the structure or part of the structure to collapse and requires a part of the structure to be repaired to avoid unsafe conditions, loss of utility or further deterioration of the property.
 The defect can be a result of defective design, faulty construction, faulty materials or aged materials.

 - Material deterioration

 A property purchase can only be cancelled if a major defect is found within the structure during a pre-purchase building inspection.
 So, it is best to get a qualified Perth building inspector to inspect the property for minor defects and if time is of the essence, place a conditional offer on the property, stating it is subject to property condition report..